jvsonica/hueharbor/README.md

 Working on:

-- Removing colors from list;
+- ~~Removing colors from list~~;
 - Sorting animations;
 - Light/Dark mode;
 - Selectable background for the page despite mode;
-- Serving via GitHub pages
+- Serving via GitHub pages;
+- Visually indicate that something was copied to clipboard